-KALI PHOS. - Fits, from fright, with pale or livid countenance.
+KALI PHOS.-Fits, from fright, with pale or livid countenance.
+Alternate with Magnes. phos. for the spasm.

 KALI MUR.-Almost a specific for epilepsy, to prevent the spasms; Magnes. phos. when the spasm is on.

 FERR.
 PHOS.-Convulsions in teething children, for the febrile disturbances.